 LinkedIn value: Target by company size and industry.
 Professional services positioning.
 Account-based marketing for enterprise tier.

 Recommendation: Start with Reddit for efficiency; add LinkedIn for enterprise and account-based.
+For startups specifically, check out reddit ads for startups to optimize your budget.

 LinkedIn advantage: Professional context matches service positioning.
 Target by industry, company size, and need signals.
 Thought leadership content.